Blue-Sora/leadbot/README.md

  - leadbot_fov _[75-100]_

 This fork adds:
+( Note: some of the convars will only work on Sandbox, unless if the gamemode was made by me!
+Futurely might work on some gamemodes made by the LeadBot creators. )
  - leadbot_stop _[0/1]_ (Bots stops thinking.)
  - leadbot_move _[0/1]_ (Bots won't move and shoot but will still think.)
  - leadbot_weapons _[weapons name]_ (Inserts each weapon name per comma for the bots to select randomly between them.
 (Ex.:leadbot_weapons 'weapon_crowbar,weapon_pistol,weapon_ar2,weapon_frag'))